originalsouth/t_error/README.md

 DEBUG(1,"Some level 1 debug message nr. %d",94);
 ...
 ```
-Where 0 is the debug level.
+Where initial integer is the debug level.
 By default errors and warnings are printed to stderr.
 Debug messages are printed to stdout.
 In both cases file pointer can be assigned by the user.